codepath/android_guides/Google-Cloud-Messaging.md

 ### Setup

-In order to use GCM, we need to go through the following steps:
+In order to use FCM, we need to go through the following steps:

  1. Signup with Firebase console.
     - Associate an existing app or create a new one.
     - Provide the app name and SHA-1 signature of debug key used to sign your app.
     - Download a `google-services.json` configuration file.
- 2. Integrate GCM into our Android app
+ 2. Integrate FCM into our Android app
     - Register for an [instance ID](https://plus.google.com/+AndroidDevelopers/posts/DMshVTyzqcL) and generate a token
     - Transmit the token to our web server
-    - Register a GCM Receiver to handle incoming messages
+    - Register a FCM Receiver to handle incoming messages
     - Register an InstanceID Listener Service to handle updated tokens
- 3. Develop HTTP Server with GCM endpoints
+ 3. Develop HTTP Server with FCM endpoints
     - Endpoint for registering a user with a registration token
     - Endpoint for sending a push notification to a specified set of registration tokens

 ## Step 1: Register with Firebase Developers Console

 In order to use FCM, you need to login to [https://console.firebase.google.com/](https://console.firebase.google.com/).
 You should be given a choice on the right-hand side as to whether to create a new project or import an existing Google app into Firebase.

 <img src="http://imgur.com/9uZggGW.png"/>